tommasofioravanti/sq-learn-experiments/README.md

 In this repository, you can find the experiments and numerical simulations done for quantum pure state tomography, phase estimation, consistent phase estimation, and amplitude estimation.

-Furthermore, we also include our experiments for what concerns the application of our sq-learn framework to cybersecurity problems.
+Furthermore, we also include experiments related to the application of our sq-learn framework to cybersecurity problems.